Falls County, Texas: Education

+All of Falls County is in the service area of McLennan Community College.

 In popular culture

 Marlin has been a filming location for two movies: Leadbelly (1976) and Infamous (2006).

 In 2013, a ranch in northeast Falls County near Mart, Texas, was the site of the series premiere of Treehouse Masters, in which a couple had a $200,000 treehouse built on their property.